cavalab/srbench/docs/JudgingCriteria.md

 1. Each method is run 10 times, producing 10 models, for each data set.

 1. For each data set, the `accuracy`, `simplicity`, and `property` of each SR method are measured.
 The first two are the same across each data set, while the latter is data set-specific.
-For each aspect, the mean of the 10 repetitions is considered.
+For each aspect, the median of the 10 repetitions is considered.

 2. Independently for each data set, the participating methods are ranked in terms of the four aspects.
 Higher rank = better performance.